Our Stance on Net-Zero

 Accountable

 We know that the concept of “net-zero” is being greenwashed.
-We know that some net-zero commitments often are making false, empty, or misleading promises.
+We know that some net-zero commitments are often making false, empty, or misleading promises.
 But, we also know that a lot of amazing and impactful emissions reducing initiatives have been fostered and brought to life in the name of net-zero too.
 We need to advocate for more transparency and accountability across all net-zero initiatives.
 We demand that net-zero commitments and pledges are backed with scientific facts and metrics to demonstrate real emissions reductions.
 Additionally, it’s important that communities have the critical thinking skills to assess “net-zero solutions” and whether or not they actually address the root causes of emissions instead of perpetuating the same problems that got us into this climate crisis.

 Collaborative